SecurityInnovation/PGPy/README.rst

 Homepage: None yet.

-`PGPy` is a Python (2 and 3) library for implementing Pretty Good Privacy into Python programs.
+`PGPy` is a Python (2 and 3) library for implementing Pretty Good Privacy into Python programs, conforming to the OpenPGP specification per RFC 4880.

 Features
 --------